somechris/qansible/roles/icinga-server/README.txt

 * `icinga_server_htdocs_dir`: The directory holding Icinga's htdocs
 * `icinga_server_net_accesses`: List of net accesses of which hosts can reach the service.
-* `icinga_server_virtual_external_domains`: List of domains that are considered publicly accessible and should be monitored.
-Each of these are checked from the Icinga server according to the checks specified in `icinga_server_preconfigured_web_host_health_checks`
-* `icinga_server_virtual_internal_domains`: List of domains that are considered only internally visible and should be monitored.
-Each of these are checked from the Icinga server according to the checks specified in `icinga_server_preconfigured_web_host_health_checks`